YuRower/Patterns/README.md

 Allow an object to alter its behavior when its internal state changes.
 The object will appear to change its class.

+Strategy
+Type: Behavioral

+Define a family of algorithms,encapsulate each one, and make them interchangeable.
+Lets the algorithm vary independently from clients that use it.